-Spending time with my family and friends, cooking a meal with fresh ingredients from the garden, helping people, an inspiring conversation over a glass of wine, getting and giving a massage, being in nature, exercising, learning new things, painting, reading and writing.
+Spending time with my family and friends, experimenting with different ingredients in the kitchen, helping people, a meaningful conversation over a glass of wine, getting and giving a massage, being in nature, learning new things, painting, reading and writing.

 All of these cost very little 😉